kalyanchakravarty/decorator-design-pattern/README.md

 # decorator-design-pattern
-Decorator design pattern implemented

 From refactoring.guru
 Decorator is a structural design pattern that lets you attach new behaviors to objects by placing these objects inside special wrapper objects that contain the behaviors.
+So its intent is to add new responsibilities to existing objects.